Is Ant Bait Safe Around Children?

 ants crawling around ant bait station

-Ant colonies generally contain a queen, other ants, and a brood (eggs, larvae, pupae).
-The queen is responsible for laying eggs and stays deep within the protection of the nest.
-The other ants perform specific duties to support the colony.
+Ant colonies include a queen, worker ants, and a brood (immature ants).
+The queen is responsible for laying eggs, so she stays deep within the protection of the nest.
 The worker ants are responsible for leaving the nest in search of food and bringing the food back to the colony.
-Getting rid of an ant colony requires killing all the ants, including the queen and brood.
+Eliminating an ant colony requires killing all the ants, including the queen and brood.

 A variety of insecticides are used in ant baits.
-The package label will list the exact insecticide under the active ingredients.
+The package label will list the insecticide under the active ingredients.
 Common insecticides include sodium tetraborate decahydrate (borax), fipronil, avermectin, indoxacarb, and hydramethylnon.
 These active ingredients have uses other than as ant baits.
-Borax is found in some laundry detergents, while fipronil, avermectin, and indoxacarb are used in veterinary medicine to prevent infestation of fleas, ticks and other parasites or to rid an infected animal of these organisms.
-Borax kills primarily by acting as a stomach poison.
-Fipronil, avermectin, and indoxacarb poison the ant's nervous system causing paralysis and death.
-Hydramethylnon interferes with a cell's ability to produce energy.
-Fortunately, many of these insecticides don't work exactly the same way in humans or are in such low concentrations in the baits as to have low risk for unintentional poisoning.
+Borax is found in some laundry detergents, while fipronil, avermectin, and indoxacarb are used in veterinary medicine to prevent infestation of fleas and ticks or to rid animals of these parasites.

 The insecticides in ant bait products are not well absorbed across the skin into the body, so getting some on the skin is not expected to cause body-wide effects.
 However, contact with the skin or eyes can cause irritation.

 Ingestion of ant baits should be treated by rinsing out the mouth and drinking a few sips of water.
-Contact with skin or eyes require rinsing as well.
+Contact with the skin or eyes requires rinsing as well.
+Then check the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222.
+Whether online or by phone, expert and confidential help is available 24 hours a day.

 Karen D. Dominguez, PharmD